harrykamboj1/harrykamboj1/README.md

 - 👯 I’m looking to collaborate on **freelancing projects**

-- 🤝 I’m looking for help with **data structures and algorithms, Cloud-native development and**
+- 🤝 I’m looking for help with **data structures and algorithms, Devops**

 - 👨‍💻 All of my projects are available at [Portfolio](https://harnoor-portfolio.vercel.app/)